 On February 18, 2015, the Company announced the staking and acquisition of the Thor claims located in Sonora, Mexico.
 Thor is a Laramide aged porphyry copper target that the Company identified during field evaluations, with initial rock chip sampling returning copper values up to 0.9%.
 On April 13, 2015, the Antofagasta Mexico Alliance designated the Thor porphyry copper project, as a designated project and agreed to finance up to \$500,000 (U.S.) for a phase I exploration program on the project.
-The Company is waiting to receive mineral title for the previously staked claims and expects a drill campaign to commence shortly after title and permits are received.
+The Company has received title and permits and a drill program is set to commence in the fall of 2016.